BEAUTÉS DU MONDE ___ CARTIER

 PRODUCTION Carbondale

 There is a digitally animated 18th century painting located on the ceiling and walls of the top floor in Dolce&Gabbana’s new flagship in Piazza di Spagna, Rome, where Pallas Athena and Hercules come alive among gods and angels.
-Engulfed in billowing dark clouds of thunder and lightning, the viewers are surrounded by the penetrating vibrations of Gregorian Chants.
+Immersed in rolling dark clouds lit by thunder and lightning, viewers are enveloped by the deep resonance of Gregorian chants.

 I NEVER PROMISED YOU A GARDEN ___ LVMH